-• For performances with a large amount of complex language but lots of errors the following should be noted: the Accuracy strand in Range and Accuracy has a bearing on communication of intended messages.
+- For performances with a large amount of complex language but lots of errors the following should be noted: the Accuracy strand in Range and Accuracy has a bearing on communication of intended messages.
 If communication is not taking place the marks awarded have to reflect this and a mark of 8 could not be awarded.
-If for, example, the Range strand warrants 10 marks and the Accuracy strand warrants 4 marks, then a maximum mark of 7 would be appropriate.

-- A present tense verb with a future time marker (eg Domani vado al cinema) does not count as future tense. - The present subjunctive does not count as a separate tense from the present indicative. - A construction using the present tense to refer to the past counts as the present tense.
-An example of this might be Abito a Bristol da 2 anni or Spero di andare in Italia.
+If for, example, the Range strand warrants 10 marks and the Accuracy strand warrants 4 marks, then a maximum mark of 7 would be appropriate. - A present tense verb with a future marker does not count as a future tense, eg: Domani vado al cinema. - The present subjunctive does not count as a separate tense from the present indicative. - A construction using the present tense to refer to the past counts as a present tense, eg: abito a Bristol da 2 anni; spero di andare in Italia.

-- A variety of tenses must be used.
+A variety of tenses must be used.
 This means two or more.
-The tenses could come from the same time frame (for example the perfect, the preterite and the imperfect) but a greater range of tenses will add to the complexity of the language used and most students getting marks in this band will probably use three or more tenses, unless the nature of the task does not allow it. - There will be complex structures, but remember that this is GCSE level and not higher.
+The tenses could come from the same time frame (for example the perfect, the preterite and the imperfect) but a greater range of tenses will add to the complexity of the language used and most students getting marks in this band will probably use three or more tenses, unless the nature of the task does not allow it.

+- There will be complex structures (e.g. dopo aver(e)/essere + past participle, prima di + the infinitive, stare + the gerund), but remember that this is GCSE level and not higher.
 We will not necessarily be looking for the use of the subjunctive or similar grammatical structures.
-Complexity will often be achieved by variety of expression, for instance stavo guardando for guardavo or si trova for é or mi piacerebbe for vorrei. - There needs to be a wide range of vocabulary.
-This means that students will not be too repetitive in the words they use. - Errors usually appear in complex structures, or they may be minor errors, for instance of gender, which do not appear too often.
+Complexity will often be achieved by variety of expression, for instance stavo guardando for guardavo; si trova for è; mi piacerebbe for vorrei. - There needs to be a wide range of vocabulary.
+This means that students will not be too repetitive in the words they use (e.g. using a variety of words which might express a similar or same idea perché/ poiché; però/comunque/tuttavia) - Errors usually appear in complex structures, or they may be minor errors, for instance of gender, which do not appear too often.